Camden Police Department (defunct): Budget shortfall

 In January 2011, the department laid off 168 of the department's 370 officers when contract negotiations stalled and the city was facing a budget shortfall.
 Camden experienced a spike in homicides, and the city police department wanted to hire more patrol officers but couldn't afford to partly due to generous union contracts.
 According to CNN the corruption had also "rendered the existing agency unfixable."
 On August 2, 2011, the City of Camden and Camden County announced that the city police department would be disbanded in favor of a new county police force.
 Well-known law enforcement executive John Timoney was retained to develop an organizational and functional plan for the department.

 The creation of the county police force in place of the city force was expected to save between $14 and $16 million annually out of the $60 million budget of the city police department.
 Unlike the city police department it replaced, the new "county" department was not initially unionized.
 Savings were expected to come from reducing the fringe benefits that had been required under the city's union contract.

 The move was endorsed by the Mayor of Camden, Dana Redd, who indicated that the new police department would be more cost-effective, and that the high absentee rate of city officers had affected the former department's ability to keep the city safe.
 An official of the Camden Fraternal Order of Police, which represented city police officers, described the plan as "union busting" and called it "a recipe for disaster" that would replace experienced city officers with new personnel unfamiliar with the city.
 A community group known as the Citizens' Community Committee for Public Safety, along with the Camden Fraternal Order of Police, criticized the plan as being political, not practical.
 The mayor's political opponents also criticized the disbandment of the city's department.

 Disbandment

 On August 2, 2012, the city of Camden and Camden County announced that the department would be disbanded in favor of a new county police department, the Camden County Police Department.
 The new department took over for the Camden Police Department on May 1, 2013.
+In mid-March 2013, Camden residents would have noticed the first changes once the first group of officers became employed, and were in an eight-week field of training on the Camden streets.
+Although the homicide rate averaged 48 since 2008, in April 2013 the city reported 57 homicides in a population of 77,000, compared to 67 homicides in 2012.
 Like other county-wide police forces in the nation, this new department will be available to any other municipality in the county who wishes to disband its police forces and join the county police district.